Please visit my website for the most recent information: https://enhayes.people.ua.edu/

-Elizabeth Naranjo Hayes recently moved to Tuscaloosa from Columbus GA to pursue her PhD in Romance Languages: Spanish Linguistics and French at the University of Alabama.
+Elizabeth Naranjo Hayes moved to Tuscaloosa from Columbus GA to pursue her PhD in Romance Languages: Spanish Linguistics and French at the University of Alabama.

 She taught at Columbus State University the seven years they were in Georgia, where she served as the Faculty Advisor for CHispA (CSU Hispanic Association), the Goizueta Scholarship Chair and Advisor, and was the CSU Liaison for the Muscogee County Hispanic Outreach Committee.

 While in Columbus GA, she also taught at Georgia Military College’s Columbus, Milledgeville Online, and Online campuses, where she served on the GMC President’s Faculty Advisory Council and also as a college recruitment advisor and Hispanic outreach officer.
 She still currently teaches at Georgia Military College Online while at the University of Alabama.

 In addition, she taught at the largest college on US Army Fort Benning: Central Texas College, serving her fellow Soldiers, Veterans, and their dependents.
 Her proficiency in 19 languages was highly utilized as the sole interpreter for the Federal Court in the Middle District of GA for several years.

 Her mission is life is to create bridges across cultures through shared language, and she believes that the world will be a better place if everyone will learn just one more language.
 That way people would be able to talk to someone they otherwise never would have talked to.